PrEP Quick Guide

 Why are these specific labs recommended?

 Serum creatinine: Renal function should be assessed prior to and during oral PrEP use, given the association between tenofovir (particularly tenofovir disoproxil fumarate) exposure and nephrotoxicity.
-Although tenofovir-associated nephrotoxicity is generally uncommon, renal function monitoring is recommended especially in persons who may have elevated risk for kidney disease.
+Although nephrotoxicity is generally uncommon, renal function monitoring is recommended especially in persons who may have elevated risk for kidney disease.

-Pregnancy testing: Testing is generally recommended at baseline for persons of pregnancy potential, to guide additional information sharing and counseling.
-PrEP medications are not contraindicated during pregnancy; however, an informed decision-making process is advised when providing PrEP to persons who are or may become pregnant.
+• Pregnancy testing: Testing is often offered at PrEP initiation to guide additional information sharing and counseling as relevant.
+Pregnancy is not a contraindication to PrEP use; however, an informed decision-making process is advised when providing PrEP to women who are or may become pregnant.
 For more information on PrEP in the context of pregnancy or breastfeeding, see Section on Pregnancy & Breastfeeding.

 What are signs and symptoms of acute HIV?